vercel/next.js/examples/experimental-amp/README.md

 ## The idea behind the example

-Next.js is working on first-class AMP support.
+The Next.js team is working on first-class AMP support.
 You can periodically fetch an updated version of this template to view our progress.